nextgrid/nextgrid.github.io/README.md

 ### Instructions

-1. Pick a enviorment at https://github.com/openai/gym/wiki/Leaderboard
+1. Pick a enviorment from the list above.
 2. Work as a team, pause for 5 min every 30 min to discuss current status, what is being done and why it matters.
 3. If you get stuck we are here to help.
 4. Instructions & template for submitting will be avalible during day.